chauff/IN4325/README.md

 We do not have fixed lab hours.
 Due to the heavy emphasis on project work in this course, we offer weekly support hours:

-- **core IR**: during weeks 3.2 to 3.5 between 9am and 11:30am three staff members will be available to help groups with their IR project.
+- **core IR**: during weeks 3.2 to 3.5 between 9am and 11:30am at least two staff members will be available to help groups with their IR project (maybe more, depending on the need).
 We will release a Doodle to allow groups to sign up for 15 minute timeslots.
 - **applied NLP**: tbd.

 ## Course schedule